-- on-site classes or weekend seminars, you must officially withdraw no later than the day before the final class. - hybrid classes, you must officially withdraw no later than the Friday before the final week of the course. - online classes, you must officially withdraw before 65 percent of the total number of days in a session has expired.
+- on-site classes or weekend seminars, you must officially withdraw no later than the day before the final class. - hybrid classes, you must officially withdraw no later than Sunday-9 days prior to the end date of the class. - online classes, you must officially withdraw before 65 percent of the total number of days in a session has expired.
 (Dates for the online drop period are found at umgc.edu/academiccalendar.)